 It seems plausible that activated carbon could adsorb water vapor too.

 But hey, lots of things are plausible!
 So we tested it.

 We used the Blast because it has a massive carbon filter.
 The Blast’s carbon filter packs in a whopping 1.1 kilograms of activated carbon.

 With such a large carbon filter, we can detect even a small effect on humidity.

-The Blast cut particulate from 250 micrograms to nearly zero in 15 minutes.
-Meanwhile, humidity dropped 2% in about 20 minutes.
+The Blast cut particulate from 250 micrograms to zero in about 15 minutes.
+Meanwhile, humidity dropped 2%.

+Thus, carbon seems to reduce humidity slightly.
 That makes sense with theory.
 Activated carbon is hydrophobic, meaning it does not attract water molecules.
-When scientists tested it in the lab, they found that very little water vapor adsorbed onto the carbon.
+But activated carbon also has some oxygen in it, which attracts a little bit of water.
+When scientists tested it in the lab, they found that only a little bit of water vapor adsorbed onto the carbon.

-Caveat: if an air purifier or fan blows air directly onto your body, it may lead to increased evaporation from your body and then a feeling of dryness.
-There’s an obvious fix: pointing the air purifier another direction.
+Caveat: if an air purifier or fan blows air directly onto your body, it can increase evaporation from your body and make you feel dry.
+There’s an obvious fix: point the air purifier another direction!